slightknack/slightknack.dev/content/blog/misadventures-stellar-quest.md

 ![Series 3 begins May 3rd](/content/series-3.png)

-I've participated in Quest in the past, but always *after* they happened; Series 3 is a bit different than previous series for two reasons:
+I've participated in Quest in the past, but always *after* they happened.
+I didn't want to miss out again, so I made sure to be prepared.

+Series 3 is a bit different than previous series for two reasons:

 1. Stellar Quest is now only accessible through an app.
 In the past, you could also do it in-browser.
 I'm personally not a fan, because it means you have to email the public/private keys they give you to yourself.
 This is also the first time the app is being used, so it's buggy as *heck*.
 I mean, it's impressive the developers build it off as quickly as they did, but it definitely needs some polish.